The Blog of Wistar Watts Murray

 For some reason hipsters love crazy homeless people.
 I remember a man in D.C. who knew this and used it to his advantage.
 Every night he sat outside the Black Cat, an indie night club, and said “Black cat, black cat” on a monotone loop to the kids standing in line at rock shows.
 No one could resist him or the little change cup he shook.
 The man was a legend who made more money than I did.
 He may still reside in D.C., but I bet he’s retired to St. Tropez or Ibiza by now.

 The story of the Black Cat Man teaches that if you’re homeless and you have style and a gimmick, you might as well capitalize on it.
 Maybe hipsters relate because they have style and gimmicks of their own.
 Is being homeless really so different from being in a band?
 Is being homeless really so different from living in a mansion?
-Is being schizophrenic and owning snakes really so different from seeing a therapist and breeding purebred dogs for Westminster?
+Is being schizophrenic and owning snakes really so different from seeing a therapist and breeding dogs for Westminster?
 For the sake of my moral convenience, no. But the truth is I lost my train of thought halfway through that paragraph.

 Highlights and lowlights of my four-day workweek